S A T U R D A Y, 1 1 F E B

 Woke up with the most vile sore throat, I could hardly talk.
 It wore off throughout the day, but it never completely went.

 Laid the table for lunch for the French hospital consultant, and for Mr Godding and Michael from the office.
 Ma spoke some marvellous French with the French consultant and even though he spoke very fast I understood everything.
 The trouble is, whenever I have to say something in French I get in such a flap I can't get it out!
 He's an awfully nice man, miles younger than I thought he'd be.
-We had a fab lunch: rice and prawns Provencale, then Mummy's almond cake with lemon icing.
+We had a fab lunch: rice and prawns Provencale, and Danish almond cake with lemon icing.
 All had coffee in the sitting room.

 Juke Box Jury was marvellous.
 They played Strawberry Fields and I’ve never heard such praise for the Beatles before.
 Everyone without exception gave a little lecture on how incredible their music is, always changing yet always perfect.
 Simon Dee said their music is greater than their publicity.